crexi-dev/rale-limiter/submission.md

 }
 ```
 Using this approach, _RateLimiter_ would be able to match the discriminator's result to an algorithm it has pre-loaded.

+Changing the library to use this approach would constitute changes to:
+- The return type of IProvideADiscriminator from tuple to a new response object
+- RateLimiterConfiguration to allow the multiple agorithms to be defined on a discriminator
+- The pre-loading within RateLimiter for algorithms defined on a discriminator
+- RateLimiter needs to check the discriminator's result to detect if a specific algorithm is demanded
+- Updating unit tests

+Entire effort would take approx 4-6 hours.
+In a real-world scenario, I'd give myself 8 hours and assign 3 points to the work item.
+It could likely be pointed as a 2, but I'd suggest 3 as a safe bet.